 We continued our walk on a scree path that hugged the beautiful cliffs known as the Eglwyseg Crags.

-And even now, toward the end of the trail, we are still climbing over many stiles each day.
+Even toward the end of the trail, we were still climbing over many stiles each day.